-A new study casts doubt on the benefits of a type of orthopedic surgery commonly performed on trotting horses.
+A study casts doubt on the benefits of a type of orthopedic surgery commonly performed on trotting horses.

 Many trotters undergo a surgical procedure to remove ossified cartilage fragments from the upper end of the long pastern bone, within the fetlock joint.
 The procedure is often done before horses begin their racing careers, but it is sometimes performed on veteran racehorses as well.
 Although there is some evidence of the surgery’s benefits, there was no research supporting this intervention in young horses, where it was presumed to protect long-term soundness and reduce the risk of arthritis.